Boca Raton Hit and Run Lawyer

 • Exchange Information– A driver is required to exchange information with the victim in the accident.
 This includes providing your full name, address, and your insurance information.

-When a hit-and-run accident occurs and a driver doesn’t stop, it’s often because the driver is already doing something illegal.
+When a hit and run accident occurs and a driver doesn’t stop, it’s often because the driver is already doing something illegal.
 That means that the driver is probably driving under the influence of alcohol or illegal drugs, or they may be driving without a license or car insurance.

 Pursuing a Personal Injury Claim Once the Driver Is Located